promod/promod4/readme.txt

 DEMO VIEWING

 There are some special dvars made to control hud-elements for demo/movie purposes.
-They will only work in maps loaded with cheats.
+They will only work in maps loaded with cheats (devmap).
 Don't forget the "set" prefix to add new dvars in the console.

 These include: